raymondclowe/RememBot/RememBot_specification.md

 # Specification for"RememBot" - short for remember robot.

+## AI and Embeddings Approach

+RememBot does not use GPU acceleration, NVIDIA libraries, or local embedding models.
+All semantic search and AI features are performed via cloud APIs (OpenAI, OpenRouter, etc).
+Optionally, local models (Ollama, llamacpp) may be supported for background tasks, but are not required or enabled by default.

 It will be a telegram bot that runs as a service on a linux desktop - it is behind a nat firewall so it may need to do long polling not webhook.